CVML/PythonMatlab/docs/source/Tutorial.rst

 ----------
 example.py
 ----------
-This file runs the python analysis of the data passed as input which can not be made easily with Matlab.
+This file runs the python analysis of the data passed as input.

 It then loads the output to Matlab using the function LoadinMatlab from the basic_data_analysis python script.